zoxpx/pxdocs/content/install-with-other/dcos/application-installs/zookeeper.md

 dcos package repo add --index=0 portworx-zookeeper-aws https://universe-converter.mesosphere.com/transform?url=https://px-dcos-dev.s3.amazonaws.com/autodelete7d/portworx-zookeeper/20180108-191631-sIi4sgvQfmd1yaDY/stub-universe-portworx-zookeeper.json
 ```

-Once you have run the above command you should see the `portworx-zookeeper` service available in your universe
+Once you have run the above command, you should see the `portworx-zookeeper` service available in your universe

 ![portworx-zookeeper in DCOS Universe](/img/dcos-portworx-zookeeper-universe.png)

-#### Default Install {#default-install}
+#### Default Install

 If you want to use the defaults, you can now run the dcos command to install the service